Readiness check first

 Assessment output

-What the paid package includes.
+What the governed change includes.

 • blocker classification